reclaimingmytime/calendar/README.md

 # calendar
-A very basic PHP script that embeds a page based on the current week number.
+A basic PHP script that embeds a page based on the current week number.

 The script has been kept extremely simple by design.